kaankrli/Energy-Consumption-Demand-Forecasting-Model/README.md

 # ⚡ EnerVision: Energy Consumption and Demand Forecasting

-This project simulates an energy company's data-driven approach to forecasting electricity consumption using **time series models** like ARIMA, Prophet, and LSTM.
+This project simulates an energy company's data-driven approach to forecasting electricity consumption using **time series models** like ARIMA.
 It also includes trend and seasonality analysis, plus energy-saving recommendations.

 ---